ChuaJiaLin/Y3S2/High Performance Data Processing/Assignment 2/big_data_new.md

 **Chua Jia Lin:**

-From this assignment, I realized that simpler strategies can sometimes work better than more complex ones.
-At first, I thought advanced methods like parallel processing or data type optimisation would perform better, but the results showed that Load Less Data and Sampling actually gave the best performance in terms of both speed and memory.
-This told me that reducing the amount of data being processed is often more impactful than adding complexity.
+At the beginning of this assignment, I thought that parallel processing using scalable libraries such as Polars and Dask would always perform better than traditional Pandas-based approaches such as Sampling and Chunking.
+I assumed that distributing work across multiple CPU cores would result in faster and more efficient performance.
+However, the result showed that Dask did not perform as efficiently as expected in this situation due to processing and scheduling overhead.
+I realise that not every strategy is suitable for every scenario.

-Besides, I was surprised that the Optimize Data Types strategy performed the worst, with higher memory usage and slower execution.
-This showed me that optimisation can add extra overhead if not applied carefully.
-Moreover, Chunking helped to reduce memory usage, but it increased the execution time, showing a trade-off between memory and speed.
+Besides, I also learned that reducing the amount of data being processed is often one of the most effective strategies.
+Approaches such as Load Less Data and Sampling performed better in terms of balancing the execution time and memory usage.
+On the other hand, the Optimize Data Types strategy introduced additional preprocessing steps, which increased both execution time and memory usage instead of improving overall efficiency.

-Another key takeaway is that parallel processing with Polars is not always the best option for every case, as it used more memory despite good performance.
-Overall, this assignment helped me understand that choosing the right strategy is more important than using the most advanced method.
+Overall, this assignment showed me that choosing the right data processing strategy is more important than simply using the most advanced method.
+The best approach depends on the dataset size, the task requirements, and the trade-offs between speed, memory, and complexity.
 ________________________________________

 ## References